kimono-koans/httm/README.md

 # httm is not a h-- t-- time machine

+`httm` prints size, date and corresponding locations of available versions of files residing on snapshots.

 Inspired by the wonderful [findoid](https://github.com/jimsalterjrs/sanoid) but about twice as fast in the ordinary case.  *Ready and able* to be used in scripted interactive shell apps and widgets.
 See, for example `httm_restore.sh` in the src folder.

-`httm` compiles to a single executable: `httm` which the prints size, date and corresponding locations of available versions of files residing on snapshots.
+It also boasts an array of features, like:

 * Ability to search for deleted files!
 Ooooooooo!
 * Select from several formatting styles!